-These Fellowships are for BDIAP members and are intended to assist study in other laboratories, in the UK or overseas.
+These Fellowships are for BDIAP Member Country Members and are intended to assist study in other laboratories, in the UK or overseas.
 The aim is that the recipient of a Fellowship should learn about specialist pathological techniques that are not available at their own institution and which have a major educational component.

-- Your head of department must complete Form B and return this directly to the administrative office.
+- Your head of department must complete Form B and return this by email to Sam Kiely.

 - BDIAP Educational Fellowships are available for a period of study up to twelve months.
 It will be seen as an advantage if the fellowship is for an additional stipend and/or travel expenses to augment salary paid by the present employer.

 - A maximum sum of £5,000 pounds sterling will be allocated to any one person but applications for smaller sums are welcomed.

 - After its award, a Fellowship must be taken up within the following twelve months.

 - A member is not entitled to more than one BDIAP bursary in any two-year period.